-The upcoming sesquicentennial of Confederation, combined with more recent awareness and acknowledgement of Canada’s residential school system, the Sixties Scoop, and responsibilities inherent to original numbered and modern treaty agreements make 2016 an ideal time in which to engage with these histories.
+The upcoming 150th anniversary of Confederation, combined with more recent awareness and acknowledgement of Canada’s residential school system, the Sixties Scoop, and the implementation of original numbered and modern treaty agreements make 2016 an ideal time in which to engage with these histories.
 The continuous and contemporary nature of Indigenous history as an ongoing public conversation makes the exploration of Indigenous histories, and the way that Indigenous and nonIndigenous people tell them, an important conversation about history, nation, and the archives.

 Jonathan Lainey is a proud member of the Huron-Wendat Nation of Wendake and Curator, First Peoples, at the Canadian Museum of History.
 His research interests focus on the social, political and cultural history of Aboriginal peoples of Quebec and Canada, as well as on material culture and its interpretation.